Alejogb1/job-board/blog-data/why-is-a-python-flask-session-not-being-set-with-waitress.md

 id: "why-is-a-python-flask-session-not-being-set-with-waitress"
 ---

-Okay, let's tackle this.
-Having seen this particular headache pop up in a variety of projects over the years, especially when transitioning from development environments to production-like setups, I can definitely shed some light on why your Flask session might be playing hide-and-seek when using Waitress as your WSGI server.
+,  Having seen this particular headache pop up in a variety of projects over the years, especially when transitioning from development environments to production-like setups, I can definitely shed some light on why your Flask session might be playing hide-and-seek when using Waitress as your WSGI server.
 It's not always immediately obvious, and it often stems from a subtle misalignment in how Waitress handles things compared to Flask's built-in development server.

 The root of the issue predominantly revolves around how session cookies are managed and how their scope, particularly the domain, is interpreted.
 The Flask development server is often forgiving.
 It implicitly defaults to settings that work smoothly on `localhost`.
 When you switch to Waitress, especially if you're deploying to a server with a specific hostname or behind a proxy, you're in a different ballgame, and the cookie attributes become crucial.